-The longest Interstate Highway, Interstate 90 serves major northern cities such as Seattle, Chicago, Cleveland, Buffalo and Boston.
-Regional served cities from the Pacific Northwest to the Rocky Mountains and Great Plains include include Spokane, Billings, Sheridan, Rapid City and Sioux Falls.
-The freeway traverses several mountain passes along the northern tier and can be closed during extreme storms during the winter months.
+The longest route within the Interstate Highway System, I-90 serves major northern cities such as Seattle, Chicago, Cleveland, Buffalo and Boston.
+Regional cities along the transcontinental route from the Pacific Northwest to the Rocky Mountains and Great Plains include include Spokane, Billings, Sheridan, Rapid City and Sioux Falls.
+The freeway traverses several mountain passes along the northern tier and can be closed during extreme storms during the Winter months.

-I-94 combines with I-90 east across southern Wisconsin.
-The two merge at a rural exchange outside the city of Tomah and lead 63 miles east to Wisconsin Dells and I-39 south of Portage.
-I-39 joins the two routes south 29 miles to the capital city of Madison, where Interstate 94 branches east toward Milwaukee.
-Interstates 39/90 remain paired southward to Janesville and Rockford, Illinois.
+I-94 overlaps with I-90 east across southern Wisconsin.
+Combining at a rural exchange outside the city of Tomah, I-90/94 lead 63 miles east to Wisconsin Dells and I-39 south of Portage.
+I-39 joins the two routes southeast 29 miles to the capital city of Madison, where Interstate 94 branches east toward Milwaukee.
+I-39/90 remain paired southward to Janesville and Rockford, Illinois.

 Crossing into New York, I-90 transitions onto the Erie Section of the New York Thruway system.
 The toll road extends northeast to Buffalo, where I-90 becomes a toll free route through the urban area.
 East from I-290 and Buffalo, Interstate 90 follows the New York Thruway mainline by Rochester and to Syracuse, Utica and Schenectady.